Jigsaw Puzzles

 A. Z. Plerp and the Cadaco Cluster Puzzles

 One of the first puzzles I added to my collection is an original Cadaco Cluster Puzzle - #1 Animals.
-I discovered a website devoted to the Cluster Puzzles, run by Kelvin Palmer, the son of the original creator.
+I discovered a website devoted to the Cluster Puzzles, run by Kelvin Palmer, the son of the original creator, Alex Palmer.
 From there, I was able to purchase a copy of the Smart People's Story Puzzle.
 In the Cluster Puzzles, the pattern is not a single picture - rather, each piece has its own figure and the pictures do not really provide a clue to assembly.

 Six small puzzles were made, and one large puzzle - the Smart People's Story Puzzle, which was originally known as "The Amazing Discovery of Alec Zandimer Plerp."